VICTORIA-OKESIPE/Serving-Customers-Through-Chat-and-Text/README.md

 4. Managing your response length.

-5. Blending templates and free text.
+5. Blending templates and free text..

 6. Writing in your company’s brand voice..